 • Safety briefing the day before the tour

-• Personal Porter for up to 7 kilos
+• Personal Porter to carry up to 7kg / 15lb

 • Experienced chefs and porters